 These classes are project based classes.
 Students will gain the knowledge regarding curriculum outcomes in class and further explore these topics with projects on their own time.

-How will my child in the blended program be assessed?
+How will my child in the shared responsibility program be assessed?

 Your child will be assessed in a variety of informal and formal ways.
 A mid-year and a final assessment will be completed by the parent and facilitator and placed in the student's file.